 The goal is to serve the modest needs of your folks without overcomplicating things.

 In a nutshell, these devices make technology a pleasure for our older family members and can be a thoughtful gift during his/her next birthday.

-The best computer for seniors aren’t equal and you need to have a couple of things in mind when selecting.
+The best laptop for seniors aren’t equal and you need to have a couple of things in mind when selecting.